golang/vscode-go/docs/debugging.md

 # Debugging

 The Go extension allows you to launch or attach to Go programs for debugging.
-You can inspect variables and stacks, setting breakpoints, and do other debugging activities using [VS Code’s Debugging UI](https://code.visualstudio.com/docs/editor/debugging).
+You can inspect variables and stacks, set breakpoints, and do other debugging activities using [VS Code’s Debugging UI](https://code.visualstudio.com/docs/editor/debugging).

 These debugging features are possible by using [Delve](https://github.com/go-delve/delve), the Go debugger.
 The Go extension has been communicating with Delve through a custom debug adapter program (`legacy` mode).
-As the new [`Delve`'s native DAP implementation](https://github.com/go-delve/delve/tree/master/service/dap) becomes available, the Go extension is transitioning to skip the legacy debug adapter and directly communicate with Delve for local debugging.
+As the new [`Delve`'s native debug adapter implementation](https://github.com/go-delve/delve/tree/master/service/dap) has become available, the Go extension is transitioning to deprecate the legacy debug adapter in favor of direct communication with Delve via [DAP](https://microsoft.github.io/debug-adapter-protocol/overview).

- 📣 **We are happy to announce that now this new mode of Delve integration (_`dlv-dap`_ mode) is enabled for _local_ _debugging_ by default!**
+ 📣 **We are happy to announce that now this new mode of Delve integration (_`dlv-dap`_ mode) is enabled for _local_ _debugging_ by default and is available for _remote_ _debugging_ on demand!**

-Delve DAP implementation's support for remote debugging is still a work in progress and the Go extension still uses the legacy debug adapter for the debug configuration with the `"remote"` mode.

 Many features and settings described in this document may be available only with the new `dlv-dap` mode.
 For troubleshooting and configuring the legacy debug adapter, see [the legacy debug adapter documentation](https://github.com/golang/vscode-go/tree/master/docs/debugging-legacy.md).